dgoetz/graphing-training/sections/influxdb/01_influxdb.md

 !SLIDE
 # Prepare InfluxDB for collectd

-Both, "CollectD" and "Graphite"-Service Plugins can be used to connect collectd to InfluxDB.
-In this case we want to use the "CollectD" Service Plugin and enable it in **/etc/influxdb/influxdb.conf**:
+Both, *collectd* and *Graphite* Service Plugins can be used to connect collectd to InfluxDB.
+In this case we want to use the *collectd* Service Plugin and enable it in **/etc/influxdb/influxdb.conf**:

     @@@Sh
     [[collectd]]